jagaudin/autorobot/docs/source/sections.rst

 Bar Sections
 ============

-**AutoRobot** provides the following functions to manage the section database and custom bar sections.
+**AutoRobot** provides the following objects to manage the section databases and custom bar sections.

 .. _section_label: